llou/django-plottings/docs/tutorials.rst

 KickStart
 ---------

-Lets see how to insert a simple Matplotlib graph in a webpage using Django Plottings.
-Use the command ``pip`` to install the package to your local development environment:
+Lets see how to insert a simple Matplotlib graph in an existing Django webpsite using Plottings.

+First, use the command ``pip`` to install the package to your local development
+environment:

 .. code::